I’ve been waiting a while to publish this large coffee maker article because I wanted to open up with this story about the first time I made coffee.

 And coffee lovers have a lot to celebrate too.
-With advancements in medical research and organic cures getting discovered everyday, we find the coffee bean to be quite the hero in fighting chronic and even fatal diseases like type 2 diabetes, liver cancer, parkinson’s and other debilitating illnesses.
-It purportedly helps burn fat (some claims are a little far-fetched), improve brain functions and improve your mood as well.
+With advancements in medical research and organic cures getting discovered every day, we find the coffee bean to be quite the hero in fighting chronic and even fatal diseases like type 2 diabetes, liver cancer, Parkinson’s, and other debilitating illnesses.
+It purportedly helps burn fat (some claims are a little far-fetched), improves brain functions, and improves your mood as well.

 A. Party/Commercial Coffee Makers

 Convenience is key when it comes to catering to a good number of people.
-Whether it’s a church meeting, a corporate event, a business meeting or hotel functions, it’s crucial that these large capacity coffee makers could efficiently dispense cup after cup of hot coffee to perk up weary guests and restore them back to their “alert” state.
+Whether it’s a church meeting, a corporate event, a business meeting, or a hotel function, it’s crucial that these large-capacity coffee makers could efficiently dispense cup after cup of hot coffee to perk up weary guests and restore them back to their “alert” state.

 Overall, I would say this coffee maker does what it promises.
 It has a dual heater system that keeps the coffee at optimum temperature.
 Function and design are excellent, and for its price, quite a steal!